“Five quads are jumping in the world, only two more people, two men. Of course, I will try to do more of them “, reports Alexandra Trusova – Figure skating

 Have you had to deserve your right to do what you want on the ice, jump the same quadruples?
 In my opinion, after one of the recent rentals, someone commented on your performance and said that you can compete with the boys too.
 To which you said that in pairs you can – you can do anything.

-– Of course, they looked at me very strangely that I decided to jump quads and a lot.
+– Of course, they looked at me very strange that I decided to jump quadruples and a lot.
 Because five quads are jumping in the world, only two people still, two men.
 Of course, I will try to do more of them, my desire.

 Of course, we still can’t jump in the short program.
-In an arbitrary, you can do any quadruples, and in a short one – only a (triple) axel, so I hope that someday this rule will be changed, – said Trusova in the podcast of Maria Komandnaya and Pavel Osovtsov “In short”.
+In an arbitrary, whatever you want, you can quadruple, and in the short one – only (triple) axel, so I hope that someday this rule will be changed, – said Trusova in the podcast of Maria Komandnaya and Pavel Osovtsov “In short”.

 Trusova – Russian rocket or roulette?
 Why did she return to Tutberidze and what to expect from her at the Olympics (if she is selected)?